Rotary International: Rotary International

-Rotary International is governed by a board of directors composed of the international president, the president-elect, the general secretary, and 17 zone directors.
-The nomination and the election of each president is handled in the one- to three-year period before the president takes office, and is based on requirements including geographical balance among Rotary zones and previous service as a district governor and board member.
+Rotary International is governed by a board of directors composed of the international president, the president-elect, 17 directors and (without voting rights) the general secretary.
+The nomination and the election of each president is handled in the one- to three-year period before the president takes office, and is based on requirements including geographical balance and previous service as a district governor and board member.
 The international board meets quarterly to establish policies and make recommendations to the overall governing bodies, the RI Convention and the RI Council on Legislation.

+Rotary International President

+Rotary's president presides over the Board of Directors and is elected to a one-year term.
+Dr Stephanie A. Urchick was the president of Rotary International.
+She holds a doctorate in leadership studies from Indiana University of Pennsylvania.
+She is active on numerous community boards and committees and has been honored by organizations including Zonta International and the Sons of the American Revolution.

-General Secretary/ CEO
+General Secretary / CEO

 Rotary International has a general secretary, who also acts as chief executive officer and leads the Rotary Foundation.
 The current holder of the post is John Hewko.

 Membership

 According to its constitutions ("Charters"), Rotary defines itself as a non-partisan, non-sectarian organization.
 Membership is open to "adult persons who demonstrate good character, integrity, and leadership; possess good reputation within their business, profession, occupation, and/or community."

 One can contact a Rotary club to inquire about membership and it was a traditional method that a person can join a Rotary club only if invited; there is the ability to join without an invitation but it is recommended to attend a meeting to ensure a suitable fit to the club.